hamlet-io/architectural-decision-log/.github/ISSUE_TEMPLATE/implementation_log.md

 ## Implementation Log - <ADR Id>
 <!-- ADR Id is the id of the accepted ADR -->

-This ticket tracks the implementation of an ADR and acts as a record of action Any Pull Request which relates to the decision should be linked to this Log ticket to show how the ADR is going from its implementation
+This ticket tracks the implementation of an ADR and acts as a record of action.

+Any Pull Request which relates to the decision should be linked to this Log ticket to show how the ADR is going from its implementation.

-This ticket can be closed once the maintainers are satisfied that the ADR has been implemented based on its accepted record
+This ticket can be closed once the maintainers are satisfied that the ADR has been implemented based on its accepted record.

-This ticket should not cover discussions around new ADRs and should focus on the implementation of only what has been accepted
+This ticket should not cover discussions around new ADRs and should only focus on the implementation of what has been accepted.